dilanarandara/RequireJSDemo31/README.md

 RequireJSDemo31
 ===============

-This repository is a demo project created for http://dilanarandara.blogspot.com/ blog.
+This repository is a demo project created for http://dilanarandara.blogspot.com/2013/03/modular-java-scripts-with-requirejs.html blog post.